 Kaizer Chiefs React After Angry Fans March to Naturena Demanding Kaze and Ben Youssef Be Sacked

-The club’s woes continued in the CAF Confederation Cup.
-Despite accumulating 10 points in Group D, a defeat to Zamalek saw Al Masry move forward, benefiting from a superior goal difference.
+The Soweto giants' woes continued in the CAF Confederation Cup.
+Despite gathering 10 points in their first five games in Group D, a defeat to Zamalek in their last group game saw Al Masry move forward, benefiting from a superior goal difference.

 Read also